 You have 2 options:

-Mondassur advises you on your insurance for professional missions abroad
+Mondassur advises you on your insurance for professional missions abroad.

 Our expertise lies in understanding your needs and knowing the different offers available from insurers.
-This enables us to offer you the best guarantees at the best price, with a high level of service.
+This enables us to offer you the best cover at the best price, with a high level of service.